ManiAm/VENTOS_Public/README.md

     sudo apt-get install git

 **Step 3:** Clone the VENTOS repository in the current directory (run the command in the same folder as Eclipse workspace as you specified before).
-You also need to provide your username and password of github account.
+You also need to provide your github username and password.

     git clone https://github.com/ManiAm/VENTOS